 We are proud and thrilled to share the news that School of Aquatic and Fishery Science faculty member Dr. Jacqueline Padilla-Gamiño has been honored by the Latino Center for Health at UW at the Latinx Faculty Recognition Event.
-This annual event honors the scholarly achievements of Latina and Latino faculty across the tri-campuses of the University of Washington for the academic year 2018-2019.
+This annual event honors the scholarly achievements of Latina and Latino faculty across the three campuses of the University of Washington.

 Jacqueline (Jackie) Padilla-Gamiño is an Assistant Professor here in SAFS who studies the ecophysiology and reproductive biology of algae and marine invertebrates in a changing environment.
 By combining field and laboratory techniques, she examines the importance of transgenerational effects in acclimatization and local adaptation and investigates the synergistic effects of multiple stressors on coastal ecosystems.
 Jackie graduated from Universidad Autónoma de Baja California and completed a PhD in Oceanography at the University of Hawaii.
 She is interested in science communication and community engagement and is the author of the bilingual children’s book, Kupe and the Corals, which has been translated into five languages.

 Please join us in congratulating Jackie and celebrating the achievements of the other honorees!

 About the 3rd Annual Latinx Faculty Recognition Event:

 University of Washington, Seattle Campus: May 2, 2019